Fall Semester Courses

 Biocore 381: Evolutionary Biology Module in Ecology, Evolution, and Genetics- 3 credits, taught every fall semester

-Biocore 381 begins with an introduction by Dr. Howell who will discuss the “Big Picture” interplay between Ecology, Evolution, and Genetics.
-Dr. Howell will then introduce the science of ecology.
+Biocore 381 begins with an introduction by Evelyn Howell who will discuss the “Big Picture” interplay between Ecology, Evolution, and Genetics.
+Evelyn will then introduce the science of ecology.
 She will first consider the distribution and environmental adaptations of organisms, paying particular attention to the natural systems of Wisconsin.
 She will continue with a discussion of populations, communities, the flow of energy through ecosystems, some of the ways humans have changed ecosystems, and nutrient cycles.
-Dr. Simon will then focus on transmission genetics.
+Danny Parrell will then focus on transmission genetics.
 He will discuss Mendel’s laws, mitosis and meiosis, the structural and functional organization of chromosomes, genetic recombination and linkage.
 I then use this as a basis for explaining population genetics and speciation.
 These lectures will provide a foundation for understanding the mechanisms that make evolution work.
 We will explore the effects of selection and drift and discuss how to develop phylogenetic explanations of biological data.

 Spring Semester Courses

-HORT 375: Seed and Food Sovereignty in Indigenous Communities
+HORT 380: Indigenous Foodways: Food and Seed Sovereignty in Indigenous Communities